-Early and accurate diagnosis of a pediatric brain tumor can increase the chances for successful treatment.
+Early and accurate diagnosis of a childhood brain tumor can increase the chances for successful treatment.

 If your child has been diagnosed with a brain tumor, we’re here to help.
 Call 1-877-632-6789 to make an appointment or request an appointment online.